 The D-ASIC has on-chip mask ROM.
-If no valid Flash ROM software is present when the test tool is turned on, the mask ROM software will become activate.
-The test tool can be forced to stay in the mask ROM software by pressing the $^{\circ}$ and $^{>}$ key, and then turning the test tool on.
-When active, the mask ROM software generates a 100 kHz square wave on pin 59 of the D-ASIC.
+If no valid Flash ROM software is present when the test tool is turned on, the mask ROM software will become active.
+The test tool can be forced to stay in the mask ROM software by keeping pressed the ^ and > keys, and then turning the test tool on.
+When active, the mask ROM software generates a HF triangular wave on measurement spot MS433 (pin C5 of the D-ASIC).